-- a) Partners must identify nonconforming products and ensure that they do not become mixed with conforming products, such as by labeling nonconforming products and relocating them to a separate storage location. - b) Partners shall formulate procedures for modifying and repairing nonconforming products or construction, shall carry our proper treatment, and conduct a re-inspection to check that the products conform to quality standards. - c) In the event of modifying any nonconforming product, partners shall keep records of the modification and properly manage the modified product.
+- a) Partners shall identify nonconforming products and prevent them from mixing with conforming ones.
+Partners shall, for example, apply labels to products identifying them as nonconforming and relocate the nonconforming products to a separate storage location. - b) Partners shall formulate procedures for modifying and repairing nonconforming products or construction, shall carry our proper treatment, and conduct a re-inspection to check that the products conform to quality standards. - c) In the event of modifying any nonconforming product, partners shall keep records of the modification and properly manage the modified product.